FDA Grants Priority Review to Gedatolisib for HR+, HER2-Negative Advanced Breast Cancer

 Key Takeaways

-FDA grants Priority Review for gedatolisib, a promising treatment for advanced HR+/HER2- breast cancer, showcasing significant efficacy in recent trials.
+FDA grants priority review for gedatolisib, a promising treatment for advanced HR+/HER2– breast cancer, showcasing significant efficacy in recent trials.

 Phase 3 VIKTORIA-1 Trial: Design and Rationale

-Gedatolisib is a multi-target inhibitor of all class I PI3K isoforms and both mTOR complexes (mTORC1 and mTORC2), designed to provide broader PAM pathway inhibition to counter adaptive mechanisms of resistance in advanced, endocrine-resistant tumor cells.1
+Gedatolisib is a multitarget inhibitor of all class I PI3K isoforms and both mTOR complexes (mTORC1 and mTORC2), designed to provide broader PAM pathway inhibition to counter adaptive mechanisms of resistance in advanced, endocrine-resistant tumor cells.1

 Efficacy Findings Presented at ESMO 2025

-Across all combinations, ORRs were significantly higher than in the fulvestrant monotherapy, supporting the clinical activity of gedatolisib-based therapies.2 This level of effect has been deemed unprecedented in this type of patient population and may establish a new benchmark in the second-line setting.2
+Across all combinations, ORRs were significantly higher than with the fulvestrant monotherapy, supporting the clinical activity of gedatolisib-based therapies.2 This level of effect has been deemed unprecedented in this type of patient population and may establish a new benchmark in the second-line setting.2

 Safety and Tolerability

 Generally, the safety profile of gedatolisib combinations was manageable.
-Common adverse events included neutropenia and stomatitis, consistent with known effects of PAM pathway blockade and CDK4/6 inhibition.1 Importantly, hyperglycemia—often a concern with PI3K inhibitors—was not observed at clinically significant rates in the VIKTORIA-1 cohort.1 Low discontinuation rates due to treatment-related adverse events further support the tolerability of these regimens in a heavily pretreated population.1
+Common adverse events included neutropenia and stomatitis, consistent with known effects of PAM pathway blockade and CDK4/6 inhibition.1 Importantly, hyperglycemia, often a concern with PI3K inhibitors, was not observed at clinically significant rates in the VIKTORIA-1 cohort.1 Low discontinuation rates due to treatment-related adverse events further support the tolerability of these regimens in a heavily pretreated population.1

 Regulatory Implications of Priority Review